Institute for Medieval Studies: The GCMS and IMB (1967–78)

-The CMS, IMI, and IMC (1978-2003)
+The CMS, IMI, and IMC (1978–2003)

 In 1977, the Centre's first female director, Lynn Muir, was appointed (1977–82).
 In 1978 she removed the word 'Graduate' from the name of the Centre, making it the 'Centre for Medieval Studies', and in 1979 won a dedicated room for the Centre, which was christened 'The Le Patourel Room' and housed in a one-time church building which later became the home of the University's Workshop Theatre.
 Muir was succeeded by Peter Meredith; subsequent directors included Lawrence A. S. Butler (1934–2014) (to 1988), Wendy R. Childs, and Joyce Hill.
 In 1996, the first appointment was made to the Centre itself, when Mary Swan was made its Director of Studies.
-She oversaw, in 1999, the introduction of a Ph.D. programme run by the Centre, and in 2000 the shifting of the Le Patourel Room to the University's Parkinson Building, where, as of 2019, it remains.
+She oversaw, in 1999, the introduction of a Ph.D. programme run by the Centre, and in 2000 the shifting of the Le Patourel Room to the University's Parkinson Building, where, as of 2019, it remained.

-In 1998, Leeds's Centre for Medieval Studies was described in the Times Higher Education asBritain's largest: it boasts 38 staff and 60-70 students from 16 humanities departments, plus 14 medieval studies MA students.
+In 1998, Leeds's Centre for Medieval Studies was described in the Times Higher Education asBritain's largest: it boasts 38 staff and 60–70 students from 16 humanities departments, plus 14 medieval studies MA students.
 From this autumn a new PhD programme will teach palaeontology [presumably an error for 'palaeography'], medieval Latin, Hebrew and Greek — crucial tools for students of the period.
 Medieval studies finally seems to be emerging from its own Dark Ages.
 Alongside similar UK centres at Nottingham, Reading and York, the CMS's cross-departmental and interdisciplinary teaching was credited with breathing new life into the study of the Middle Ages.

 Meanwhile, in 1995 Leeds University had established the International Medieval Institute (IMI) as a home for the International Medieval Bibliography.
 Under the aegis of the IMI's then director Simon Forde (1988–95), in collaboration with the Centre for Medieval Studies, the Institute launched the annual Leeds International Medieval Congress, which swiftly became Europe's pre-eminent medieval studies conference.